ermaccer/KoKomando.Remastered/README.md

 Simply replace the data folder in the root folder to install.

 ## Download

+KoKomando Remastered was only tested with final Polish release!

 Head to [Releases](https://github.com/ermaccer/KoKomando.Remastered/releases) to download the latest binary file.